Skip to main content

 October 27, 2022

 Microsoft will enter into the next stage of construction (earthworks) for the Garden Drive datacentre in October 2022.
-The datacentre construction site is located in Tullamarine in Melbourne, Victoria, Australia.
 This phase involves installing cabling, which will involve works in public spaces and potential disruption to roads.
 Detailed communications will be provided to the impacted areas.

 Construction timeline